 We’re all in this together and everyone must make smart, informed decisions about what type of activities are safe.
 And, of course, if you’re not feeling well, please stay at home.
 To help guide your decisions, we suggest that you visit the Arizona Office of Tourism webpage with the latest updates for about COVID-19 in our state and links to local and national resources.
 And, visit the Tempe Tourism Office web page for additional links to local information about COVID-19.

 NOTE: Effective May 13, City of Tempe operated tennis courts, pickleball courts, disc golf areas and skate parks are open.
 Physical distancing guidelines must be followed and groups of 10 or more are not allowed.
-On June 1, the City of Tempe reopened dog parks, basketball courts, volleyball courts and athletic fields.
-Playgrounds, fitness and exercise equipment, splash play areas, ramadas and picnic areas remain closed until further notice.
+This summer, the City of Tempe reopened dog parks, basketball courts, volleyball courts and athletic fields, playgrounds, ramadas and picnic areas.
 For the latest news, information and resources on Tempe’s coronavirus response visit the City of Tempe website.

 Here are a few ways to entertain your inner circle as we face this crisis head on.
 Please check websites, social media channels or call the attractions below to learn their current hours of operation.